 Practice Your Outline

-While practicing, take note of any glitches in presentation flow and presentation order.
-Also, see if presentation points are long enough or too short and whether presentation points adequately cover each theme/topic.
-Watch presentation videos online to get an idea of how other people present themselves.
-You can then compare your presentation outline to theirs to see what works best.
+While practicing, watch for any glitches in flow and order.
+Check if points are too short or long and if they cover each topic well.
+Watch videos online to see how others present and compare their outlines to find what works best.